measurement-kit/measurement-kit/include/measurement_kit/README.md

 ## Introduction

 Measurement Kit is a network measurement engine.
 It runs _tasks_ (e.g. a specific network measurement).
-To start a task, you need to configure with specific _settings_.
+To start a task, you need to configure it with specific _settings_.
 Among these settings there is the most important one, the task name (e.g. "Ndt" is the task name of the NDT network performance test).
 While running, a task emits _events_ (e.g. a log line, a JSON describing the